Costa Rican Christmas Cake- Queque Navideño

 This traditional Christmas cake combines mixed fruits soaked in rum to create a moist cake that’s not too sweet and popular with everyone!
 A perfect way to celebrate Christmas in Costa Rica!

-Christmas is a very big deal in Costa Rica- and we start preparations in early November since there’s not a Thanksgiving holiday to think about.
+Christmas in Costa Rica is a very big deal- and we start preparations in early November since there’s no Thanksgiving holiday to think about.

 People start to put up Nativity scenes in homes and businesses (known as pasitos in Costa Rica), and this Christmas cake is made and gifted frequently.

-This recipe pairs perfectly with afternoon coffee, and is a staple at Christmas dinner (along with roasted pork leg and of course Christmas tamales with Salsa Lizano) and on Christmas Day.
-This
+This recipe pairs perfectly with afternoon coffee, and is a staple at Christmas dinner (along with roasted pork leg, Christmas tamales, and rompope egg nog.

 Related post: Arroz con leche Costa Rica (Rice pudding)